-The Taming Texas Judicial Civics and Court History Project is a new judicial civics education program sponsored by the Texas Supreme Court Historical Society in cooperation with the State Bar of Texas Law-Related Education Department.
+The Taming Texas Judicial Civics and Court History Project is a judicial civics education program sponsored by the Texas Supreme Court Historical Society in cooperation with the State Bar of Texas Law-Related Education Department.

 Launched in the Houston area in 2016, the project sends judges and attorneys into seventh-grade Texas classrooms to introduce students to some of the colorful stories in the history of the Texas court system.
-They will also present information about how today’s courts work.
+They also present information about how today’s courts work.
 About the Project.

 The centerpiece of the Taming Texas Project is an exciting series of books and classroom resources.
 The first book in the series is Taming Texas: How Law and Order Came to the Lone Star State.
 The second book, Law and the Texas Frontier, was published in January 2018.
 Written specifically for seventh-graders, the books are available in both hardback and e-book formats.
 About the Book.